 Consultants

 Consultants are service providers who are experts in their chosen field.
-They can be part of a consulting firm, staffing agency, or working as independent professionals.
+They can be part of a consulting firm, staffing agency, or work as independent professionals.

-Consultants don’t need an employment contract to work for an organization, but there would be a service agreement with clear goals and KPIs of their service.
-Typically, consultants are brought on to streamline a process, manage a significant change in the company, or review the effectiveness of standing resources.
+Consultants don’t need an employment contract to work for an organization, but there would be a service agreement with clear goals and KPIs for their service.
+Typically, consultants are brought on to streamline a process, manage a significant change in the company, or review the effectiveness of existing resources.
 These consultants usually work in specialized areas like technology, finance, marketing, and business planning.

 Temporary Workers